 So, whatever side you find yourself on, remember the following 3 points:

 1. Don’t let the wind sway you

-You’re going to run into so many people, with so many opinions and thoughts, that you cannot let them determine how you see yourself from one day to the next.
+You’re going to run into so many people with so many opinions and thoughts that you cannot let them determine how you see yourself from one day to the next.
 It’s unhealthy to have so many ups and downs.
 I know that as an INFJ, I take everything to heart, so one word from someone can have a tremendous impact on my mental health and how I think of myself.
-That’s why I have to work overtime to have a steady and consistent mindset when it comes to my own concept of beauty and how I want to portray it.
-Regardless of what someone will say tomorrow.
+That’s why I have to work overtime to have a steady and consistent mindset regarding my own concept of beauty and how I want to portray it, regardless of what someone will say tomorrow.